bxparks/rpn83p/docs/USER_GUIDE_STAT.md

   *population* standard deviation `PDEV`.
     - The HP-42S calculates only the sample standard deviation `SDEV`.
     - The ratio of `SDEV/PDEV` is `sqrt(N/(N-1))`.
-- The RPN83P supports the calculation of the [covariance](https://en.wikipedia.org/wiki/Covariance_and_correlation).
+- RPN83P supports the calculation of the [covariance](https://en.wikipedia.org/wiki/Covariance_and_correlation).
     - There are 2 forms, the *sample* covariance `SCOV` and *population* covariance `PCOV`.
     - They are needed internally for the curve fitting functions, so it seemed appropriate to expose them to the user through the menu buttons.
     - The ratio of `SCOV(X,Y)/PCOV(X,Y)` is `N/(N-1)`.
+- RPN83P does not (yet) support vectors and matrices, so it is not possible to enter the data into a matrix first, then perform the `STAT` functions over the matrix.

 ## STAT Registers